Health topic

 • Spicy foods

-• Acidic foods and beverages (such as citrus fruits and juices, tomato-based products and carbonated drinks)
+• Acidic foods and drinks (such as citrus fruits and juices, tomato-based products, and soda)

-• Hot drinks (such as coffee and tea)
+• Hot beverages (such as coffee and tea)

-It is important to note that these are not the only possible causes of a sore throat and that a sore throat can have many different underlying causes.
-If you have a sore throat that lasts more than a few days, is severe, or is accompanied by other symptoms such as fever, difficulty swallowing, or swollen glands, you should see a medical professional for an examination.
+It's important to note that these are not the only possible causes of a sore throat and that a sore throat can have many different underlying causes.
+If you are experiencing a sore throat that lasts for more than a few days, is severe, or is accompanied by other symptoms such as fever, difficulty swallowing, or swollen glands, you should see a healthcare provider for an evaluation.

 1. Difficulty swallowing